 No, no prior knowledge of computer science is required.

-MCIT was founded on the belief that rigorous computer science courses designed for people with non-technical undergraduate degrees can prepare graduates for rapid entry into the computing industry or improve and strengthen their working knowledge as an industry professional.
-There are no required prerequisite courses; however, applicants must have a bachelor’s degree from an accredited school or university.
+MCIT Online was founded on the belief that rigorous computer science courses designed for people with non-technical undergraduate degrees can prepare graduates for rapid entry into the computing industry or improve and strengthen their working knowledge as an industry professional.
+There are no required prerequisite courses.
+However, applicants must have a bachelor’s degree from an accredited school or university.

 You may submit unofficial transcripts (translated to English if necessary) with the application.
 Official transcripts must be submitted before matriculation if an offer of admission is made.
 All other official documentation must be received before the application deadline in order to be considered (i.e., letters of recommendation, and, if applicable: GRE and TOEFL).